hannahrjiang/Modeling-Crime-Data/README.md

 - Building a network - What causes crime?
 How do these causes relate and how can we visualize them?
 - Machine Learning- How can we predict crimes rates in the future?
 How could we improve those predictions?
 NOTE: THIS ISN'T READY YET

 The Dataset we will be using is from Seattle GeoData’s Open Data Program and can be found <a href= "https://data.seattle.gov/Public-Safety/SPD-Crime-Data-2008-Present/tazs-3rd5" > here</a>.
-For this activity, the user is required to have Jupyter Notebook installed, since we’ll be using Python and packages such as pandas, matplotlib, seaborn, numpy, networkx, and scikit learn.
+For this activity, the user is required to have Jupyter Notebook installed, since we’ll be using Python and popular packages such as pandas, matplotlib, seaborn, numpy, networkx, and scikit learn.

 # Getting Started
 To get started, the user must have Jupyter Notebook installed on their computer.
 If you don't already have it installed, I recommend using the <a href= "https://docs.anaconda.com/anaconda/install/"> Anaconda Platform</a>.